jockking/Edinburgh_Bus_Scriptable/README.md

 ## Description

-This application enables you to easily get Edinburgh bus times using Siri shortcuts.
+This application enables you to easily get Edinburgh Lothian bus times using Siri shortcuts.
 It is implmented on Scriptable by Simon Støvring - available on the Apple app store ([https://itunes.apple.com/gb/app/scriptable/id1405459188?mt=8](https://itunes.apple.com/gb/app/scriptable/id1405459188?mt=8))

+Updated on 29/09/2020 - Added Edinburgh Bus Widget that runs within Scriptable and allows iOS 14 users to see bus details on their home screen.
+Refresh is controlled by iOS so maybe a little bit out.

 ## Usage